FUTURE OF MEDICINE

 What it is:

-The Lp(a)- Lipoprotein(a) test measures the amount of lipoprotein(a), or Lp(a), in the blood.
-Lp(a) is a stickier form of LDL cholesterol that can block arteries, reduce blood flow, and cause inflammation.
+Measures the amount of lipoprotein(a), or Lp(a), in the blood.
+Lp(a) is a stickier form of LDL-C cholesterol that can block arteries, reduce blood flow, and cause inflammation.
 It is mostly genetic and not affected by lifestyle.
 Elevated levels increase risk of heart disease, stroke, and heart valve disease.

 Included in the following health screenings: